synergylabs/BuildingDepot/buildingdepot/Documentation/source/api/DataService/pubsub.rst

 Apps
 ####

+DataService Apps API allows users interact with the underlying app models.
+This API handles the registration and deletion of apps from the system.

 Get List of Registered Apps
 ***************************

 This retrieves a list of applications of the current user.
+This API first registers the application to the system, then it opens up a rabbitMQ queue.

 .. http:get:: /api/apps